-Secretary of Health for the Commonwealth of Pennsylvania Dr. Rachel Levine held a program on “A Conversation about Adolescent Health, Sexual Orientation, and Gender Identity” in April 2018.
+Dr. Rachel Levine, now the Assistant Secretary for Health, Dept. of Health and Human Services, held a program on “A Conversation about Adolescent Health, Sexual Orientation, and Gender Identity” in April 2018.
 Because of that program, many of our pRiSm members asked “what can we do at Rodeph Shalom to make it more inclusive?
 What can we do to make it better?”
 An Audit Committee formed and the following changes have been made to create a more inclusive community.

 - All bathrooms are gender-neutral and allows for LGBTQ members and guests, as well as our RS community to feel safe using an RS restroom

 - Rainbow mezuzot are affixed to the Green Street entrance and the Beth Ahavah Historical Sacred Space.
 The installation of these mezuzot communicates to our RS community, including LGBTQ members and guests, that LGBTQ individuals are welcome and safe at Rodeph Shalom.